PBearson/ESP32_Secure_Boot_Tutorial/README.md

 After you are done, press _ESC_ again until you are prompted to save.
 Press _Y_ to save and exit.

 ## 3. Generate secure boot signing key
-Before we build the application, first we need to generate the secure boot signing key.
+Before we build the application, first we need to generate the secure boot signing key by running this command:
-To generate the secure boot signing key, run this command:
 ```
 espsecure.py generate_signing_key secure_boot_signing_key.pem
 ```